PhantomInsights/summarizer/README.md

     for word in temp_line.split(" "):
         temp_score += scored_words[word]

+    # We apply a bonus score to sentences that contain financial information.
+    line_lowercase = line.lower()
+    is_financial = False

+    for word in FINANCIAL_WORDS:
+        if word in line_lowercase:
+            is_financial = True
+            break

+    if is_financial:
+        temp_score *= 1.5

     return temp_score
 ```

+We apply a multiplier to sentences that contain any word that refers to money or finance.

 ### Chronological Order

 This is the final part of the algorithm, we make use of the `sorted()` function to get the top sentences and then reorder them in their original positions.